 You expect a beautiful smile with beautiful teeth from orthodontic treatment.
-But what happens when you see your teeth aren’t perfect?
-What to do if you have gaps in teeth after braces?
+But, What to do if you have gaps in teeth after braces?

-If you have small gaps between teeth after braces, the orthodontist may use an active retainer to fix it.
-However, if the gaps are large or in between many teeth, you may need braces or clear aligners to close all the spaces.
+If you have small gaps between teeth after braces, the orthodontist may use retainers to fix them.
+If you have midline diastema or a gap in front teeth, you can also get a dental veneer or dental bonding.
+However, if the gaps are big or in between many teeth, you may need braces or clear aligners such as Invisalign to close all the spaces.

-Let’s know in detail about the causes of having gaps in teeth after braces and how to fix it.
+Now, let’s know in detail about the causes of tooth gaps after braces and how to fix them at home termporarily.

 Site of gaps in teeth after braces removed

-1. The gap persists after tooth extraction for braces
+1. The gap persists after tooth removal for braces

 You have to exclude a car.
 Only then you can arrange other cars nicely.
 The same thing happens during orthodontic treatment.

 In most cases, your tooth is misaligned because of a lack of space in the jaw.
-So, it’s necessary to remove two or more teeth for perfect alignment.
+So, it’s necessary to extract two or more teeth for perfect alignment.

-Usually, after the end of braces treatment, all gaps get closed.
-If there are still a few gaps in teeth, a retainer can fix it.
+Usually, after the end of the braces treatment, all gaps get closed.
+If there are still a few gaps in teeth, a retainer can fix them.

 Rarely, a mild gap may persist after the removal of braces due to incomplete treatment.